07virmir/grocery_automation/README.md

 - Kroger API for location-based store selection, item search, automatic store selection
 - Splitwise API for expense tracking

+## Hosting
+- Hosted the frontend using Streamlit Community Cloud
+- Hosted the backend using Azure App Service and Key Vault

 ## Instructions
 To run the frontend, use "streamlit run frontend.py".
 To run the backend, use "python3 app.py".